matty0005/matty0005/README.md

 ### Glad to see you here!
-I'm a passionate electrical engineer and computer science student with a love for embedded systems and web development.
+I'm a passionate electrical engineer and computer science student with a love for embedded systems, networking and web development.
 While a student, I work as a software developer who specialises in the Vue Inertia Laravel Tailwindcss stack.

+My recent focuses have been on hardware development in computer network, more specifically, I am in the process of creating a Wirespeed FPGA packet filter with custom Ethernet MAC with a web interface running on a RISC-V core (NEORV32).

 <br/>